A Guide to Elm Trees

-You may have heard stories about beautiful American elms (Ulmus americana), tall, fast-growing trees that once flourished in parks and along city streets.
+You may have heard stories about beautiful American elms (Ulmus americana), tall, fast-growing deciduous trees with a stately shape.
+The trees once flourished in parks and along city streets.
 Tolerant of air pollution, compacted soil and other urban growing conditions, their big, leafy canopies provided lots of cooling shade.

 But in the 1920s, catastrophe struck.
 The trees began dying from Dutch elm disease (DED), which is thought to have arrived in the U.S. with a shipment of elm veneer logs from Europe.